UICHCC/uichcc-hugo/content/en/_index.md

     body: All BNU-HKBU UIC students must take IT course as their compulsory course.
 To help students grasp IT techniques—modern, essential knowledge, we have set up tutoring classes for those who have difficulties understanding IT things.
 We sincerely hope that no one will fail this course, because IT is the future, and you are too.

 carouselSlides:
-  - heading: "Technological Salon: How to Receive data from a remote system?"
+  - heading: "Technological Salon: The C Programming Language That You Don’t Know"
-    ctype: "HCC Events:"
+    ctype: "HCC Live Events:"
-    desc: Knowledge about download by McHobby Long
+    desc: by Minyong Li
     image_path: https://i.loli.net/2019/10/11/lprqEytIfRTi8g7.jpg
     btns:
       - color: primary